 Lunch Club is an alternative lunch area supervised by the Teacher Librarians who promote positive social interaction and inclusion of all students.
 Students can spend the time talking, reading and playing games within the comfort of the Library.
 Lunch Club is open Monday to Friday for all of lunch.

 Year 6 to 7 transition is a collaborative process where we work closely with our primary school teachers and other primary schools and stakeholders to ensure student needs are addressed and their induction to high school is a positive experience.

-Year 10 to Year 11 or post-school options students are given additional opportunities to participate in work experience guided by the Careers Advisor.
+Year 10 to Year 11 or post-school options students are given additional opportunities to participate in work experience guided by the Careers Coordinator.
 This is combined with a work ready program/resume building and communication skills program.

 We value and accommodate student support provided by specialists who work with children as part of the child’s NDIS support package.
 In consultation with parents/carers, we timetable specialist intervention and provide a discrete location.